WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 Suppose that you run the code `df.head(3)`.
 What does this command return?
 How would the output change if we used `df.tail(3)` instead?

 **ANSWER:**
-When you run the code df.head(3), df's first three rows and their corresponding data are returned.
-When you run the code df.tail(3), df's last three rows and their corresponding data are returned.

 ---